craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 ##### Extramis
 Extramis is a loose collective of ex-soldiers and experienced seekers that claim to be members of [[Arthur's Knights]] with the common drive to liberate Minyostalma into the hands of the Arthurian people.
 While the validity of their claim to [[The Kingdom of Prosper]] is subject to question, their effectiveness within the Old is not.

 Extramis tend to group together in buddy-groups (2-4) or teams (4-6), when we can.
+Typically, our groups are named after the Heroes of Unification (Eg. *Buster's 3rd*).

 ###### Equipment
 Extramis is underequipped, but knowledgeable.